remix-run/remix/docs/guides/single-fetch.md

 Each `loader`/`action` receives it's own unique `response` instance so you cannot see what other `loader`/`action` functions have set (which would be subject to race conditions).
 The resulting HTTP Response status and headers are determined as follows:

 - Status Code
-  - If all status codes are unset or have values <200, the deepest status code will be used for the HTTP response
+  - If all status codes are unset or have values <300, the deepest status code will be used for the HTTP response
-  - If any status codes are set to a value >=300, the highest >=300 value will be used for the HTTP Response
+  - If any status codes are set to a value >=300, the shallowest >=300 value will be used for the HTTP Response
 - Headers
   - Remix tracks header operations and will replay them on a fresh `Headers` instance after all handlers have completed
   - These are replayed in order - action first (if present) followed by loaders in top-down order